sw360/capycli/Dependency Detection.md

 # Dependency Detection

-This is a collection of information about determing the dependencies of a projects, or determing the SBOM, the bill of material for a project.
+This is a collection of information about determining the dependencies of a projects, or determining the SBOM, the bill of material for a project.

 ## Nuget/C#/.Net